DiTo97/alphacodings/README.md

 ## overview

-transform any string to alphabetic-only with base26 ([A-Z]) and base52 ([A-Za-z]) lossless encodings; useful for transmitting textual data over constrained channels or for training AI models and tokenizers on simpler vocabularies.
+transform any string to alphabetic-only with base26 ([A-Z]) and base52 ([A-Za-z]) lossless encodings; useful for transmitting textual data over restrictive channels or for training AI models and tokenizers on simpler vocabularies.

 **alphacodings** is a fast and lightweight C++ library; bindings are available via pybind11.